Skip to content

 M4C studentships

-M4C is awarding up to 60 doctoral studentships for UK and International applicants for 2023 entry through an open competition and 13 Collaborative Doctoral Awards (CDA) through a linked competition with a range of partner organisations in the cultural, creative and heritage sector.
+M4C supports arts and humanities students with AHRC funding for studentships, as well as placements, supervision and training opportunities.
+Last year M4C awarded studentships to both UK and international applicants and 13 Collaborative Doctoral Awards (CDA) through a linked competition with partner organisations in the cultural, creative and heritage sector.

 The eight universities of Midlands4Cities provide doctoral researchers with access to world-class supervisory expertise and support across the breadth of arts and humanities subjects.
 The Open Doctoral Award invites you to design and agree a research project with academic supervisors within the M4C partnership.